ubccr/ccrdocs/pages/software/building.md

    samtools/X.X.X (bio)
 ```

-For an excellent tutorial on how to build software with easybuild [see here](https://easybuilders.github.io/easybuild-tutorial/).
+There is an excellent tutorial on how to build software with EasyBuild on the [EasyBuild website](https://easybuilders.github.io/easybuild-tutorial/).

 ## Building modules for your group